Feminist movements and ideologies: Postmodern

 Postmodern feminism is an approach to feminist theory that incorporates postmodern and post-structuralist theory.
 Judith Butler argues that sex, not just gender, is constructed through language.
-In her 1990 book, Gender Trouble, she draws on and critiques the work of Simone de Beauvoir, Michel Foucault, and Jacques Lacan.
+In their 1990 book, Gender Trouble, they draw on and critique the work of Simone de Beauvoir, Michel Foucault, and Jacques Lacan.
 Butler criticizes the distinction drawn by previous feminisms between biological sex and socially constructed gender.
-She says that the sex/gender distinction does not allow for a sufficient criticism of essentialism.
+They say that the sex/gender distinction does not allow for a sufficient criticism of essentialism.
 For Butler, "woman" is a debatable category, complicated by class, ethnicity, sexuality, and other facets of identity.
-She states that gender is performative.
+They state that gender is performative.
 This argument leads to the conclusion that there is no single cause for women's subordination and no single approach towards dealing with the issue.

 In A Cyborg Manifesto, Donna Haraway criticizes traditional notions of feminism, particularly its emphasis on identity, rather than affinity.
 She uses the metaphor of a cyborg in order to construct a postmodern feminism that moves beyond dualisms and the limitations of traditional gender, feminism, and politics.
 Haraway's cyborg is an attempt to break away from Oedipal narratives and Christian origin myths like Genesis.
 She writes, "The cyborg does not dream of community on the model of the organic family, this time without the oedipal project.
 The cyborg would not recognize the Garden of Eden; it is not made of mud and cannot dream of returning to dust."

 A major branch in postmodern feminist thought has emerged from contemporary psychoanalytic French feminism.
 Other postmodern feminist works highlight stereotypical gender roles, only to portray them as parodies of the original beliefs.
 The history of feminism is not important in these writings—only what is going to be done about it.
 The history is dismissed and used to depict how ridiculous past beliefs were.
 Modern feminist theory has been extensively criticized as being predominantly, though not exclusively, associated with Western middle class academia.
 Mary Joe Frug, a postmodernist feminist, criticized mainstream feminism as being too narrowly focused and inattentive to related issues of race and class.